mannylee/aws-health-events-analyzer-v2-sg/README.md

 - **Audit Trail**: Master email provides complete visibility for administrators with detailed tracking of email delivery status
 - **Email Status Visibility**: The master spreadsheet shows exactly which emails were sent successfully, which failed due to SES verification, and which events were routed to default recipients
 - **Automatic Discovery**: Account email addresses are automatically retrieved from AWS Organizations
+- **Mapping Transparency**: All reports include an Account Email Mapping sheet showing how accounts are routed to email addresses
+- **Source Tracking**: Each mapping shows whether it comes from "Custom DynamoDB" or "AWS Organizations"
+- **Hybrid Management**: When both mapping sources are enabled, administrators can see which accounts exist in both sources vs. only one source

 ### S3 Health Events Override